PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   Initialization using `{}` e.g. `int myInt {initial value or expression to produce the initial value};`

 Literal
   A fixed value written directly into a program. e.g. the number '1', generally found on the RHS of assignment operations.
-The notation used for Boolean types, character types, string types, numeric types etc., e.g. the work `true` is a Boolean literal when used appropriately.
+The notation used for Boolean types, character types, string types, numeric types etc., e.g. the word `true` is a Boolean literal when used appropriately.

 Literals
   Literals are the tokens of a C++ program that represent constant values embedded in the source code.